CW: Sexual Assault

 Scene I: Island/Now and Future

 Thus, thirty years of life events - approaching sixty, retirement, the death of my mother - triggered my impulse to dig into my past traumas and express my grief.
-Despite (mostly) years of therapy and taking antidepressants, I was still forced to wade through the toxic, awkward sea that clogged my emotional engine, preventing me from realizing my dreams: dreams of happiness, longevity, intimate relationships, writing wise and wonderful stories to share with the world, feeling safe and loved.
+Despite (mostly) years of therapy and taking antidepressants, I was still forced to wade through the toxic, awkward sea that had clogged my emotional engine, preventing me from realizing my dreams: dreams of happiness, long life, intimate relationships, writing wise and wonderful stories to share with the world, feeling safe and loved.
 To regain myself with trust and faith.

 I attended a month-long residential trauma recovery program.
 I continued to invest in psychotherapy and medication.
-I increased exercise and weight loss regimens.
+I increased exercise and weight loss programs.
 I sought refuge from online shelters, AA meetings, and yoga classes.
 I reduced my drinking (a little anyway).
 I took several writing and other creative courses.
 I shared my experiences with close friends and family.
 I did all these things intentionally to help my heart, mind, and body process my anger-wrapped grief.

 Along the way, I learned some things.

 My past experiences are/painful and painful, but they also shaped many of my better qualities.
-I have great compassion for others and a strong aversion to others belittling others based on first impressions.
+I have great compassion for others and a strong aversion to others belittling people based on first impressions.
 I don’t know what burdens others carry from the past or present; I try to give people the benefit of the doubt.
 I try to be friendly and welcoming, not eager for conflict.
 I recognize the importance of community, whether it’s the LGBTQ community, recovery community, or the community of my chosen family.
 These are characteristics I like about myself.

 Users who liked